 No framed walls are required for Helo® Panel-Built packages.
 Install on any level, waterproof floor.

-Wall and ceiling panels shall be framed of 2” x @” framing, insulated with fiberglass batts, vapor barrier of Type C Reynolds Building Foil.
+Wall and ceiling panels shall be framed of 2” x @” framing, insulated with Open Faced fiberglass batts, vapor barrier of Type C Reynolds Building Foil.
 Panel interior and exterior shall be lined with 1” x 4” (nominal), V-joint, kiln dried, clear Western Red Cedar or clear European Alder.
-Optional: panel exterior can be ¼” smooth Luan Plywood on walls to be hidden or walls to be covered with drywall, tile, or wallpaper.

 Type Construction: All types—Custom-Cut and Panel-Built.